 Approx journey time: 1 hour 50 minutes

 This town is also known for its gay friendly atmosphere with a number of gay bars and events happening throughout the year.
 If you’re looking for dinner and a show, Queenz is the top rated spot in Sitges by Tripadvisor.
-The night starts off with a 3 course dinner and ends with a drag, theatre and humor centered show.
+The night starts off with a 3 course dinner and ends with a drag, theatre and a comedy show.

 How to get there: Take the train from any of the three major stations in the city centre; Estació de França, Passeig de Gràcia and Estació Sants heading for Vilanova i la Geltru or St. Vincenç de Calders.